-Freight Train by Elizabeth Cotten was written in the early 20th century and is very often taught to people who are new to fingerstyle guitar.
+Freight Train was written by Elizabeth Cotten in the early 20th century and is very often taught to people who are new to fingerstyle guitar.
 The song has a constant bass line running throughout with a strong, yet simple, melody line playing simultaneously.
-This makes it great for learning how to play more complicated chord melody songs in the future.
+This makes it a great starting point for learning how to play more complicated fingerstyle songs.

-This version of Freight Train has been simplified considerably from the original but still sounds really great and is very enjoyable to play.
 The key thing to remember as you're learning this song is that you're always alternating between your thumb playing the bass note of the chords and your first finger playing the G string.
 The melody line is then played with your 2nd and 3rd fingers.
 This runs throughout the whole piece.
-However, you may want to separate out the two and then put them together once they've both been learnt individually.